Aliases for TNFSF9 Gene

 GeneCards Summary for TNFSF9 Gene

-TNFSF9 (Tumor Necrosis Factor (Ligand) Superfamily, Member 9) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and PAK Pathway.
+TNFSF9 (Tumor Necrosis Factor Superfamily Member 9) is a Protein Coding gene.
+Among its related pathways are ERK Signaling and Akt Signaling.
 GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.

 UniProtKB/Swiss-Prot for TNFSF9 Gene